skirino/slides/slides/raft_fleet/slides.md

 - For linearizability
     1. assign a unique ID to each command
     2. responses of command executions are cached
-    3. if cache found for a command, don't execute the command and just returns cached response
+    3. if cache found for a command, don't execute the command and just return the cached response
 - This is basically equivalent to implicitly establish client session for each request

 ---